-Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.
+Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

-Do follow us in our fb, twitter to get the latest posts.
+Do follow us on our FB, Twitter to get the latest posts.

 When we say SIM card, it is mostly of GSM technology.
 Most of the people’s mobile/cell phone also supports GSM sim card.

 People from abroad also have roaming facility enabled in their home SIM card.
-Some of them prefer to use the same SIM card with their own number.
+Some of them prefer to use the same SIM card with their number.
 But as some find it expensive to use international roaming, they look for a local SIM card for their stay in Nepal.
-Of course they will save huge money by doing so.
+Of course, they will save huge money by doing so.

-The three Nationwide Mobile network operators are Nepal Telecom (NTC), Ncell and Smart Telecom.
-Nepal Telecom is the oldest and pioneer telecom operator (owned by Government) in Nepal with many services like GSM (2G, 3G, 4G) CDMA, ADSL, WiMAX and more.
+The three Nationwide Mobile network operators are Nepal Telecom (NTC), Ncell, and Smart Telecom.
+Nepal Telecom is the oldest and pioneer telecom operator (owned by Government) in Nepal with many services like GSM (2G, 3G, 4G) CDMA, ADSL, WiMAX, and more.
 Whereas Ncell is the leading private mobile operator with 2G, 3G, and 4G mobile services.
 Then there is Smart Telecom which has 2G and 4G service.

 If you do not find anyone (as with Ntc office counters) to fill it for you, it’s easy to fill the form yourself and provide the required information and the cost of the SIM card.
 For a Nepalese, you need to provide a copy of your citizenship certificate, a photo and fill the registration form, and get a SIM card with its cost.
-There is also a requirement to sign and put left & right finger print in the registration form paper.
-Find the Nepal Telecom SIM card registration form.
-You can also print it yourself to submit at the counters.
+There is also a requirement to sign and put the left & right fingerprints in the registration form paper.
+You can also print or copy the form yourself to submit to the counters.

 For the top-ups/recharge, you can find the recharge cards from the amount Rs 50 to Rs 500 in most of the places.
 For top-ups/recharge also, you need not worry.
-You can even ask help of the local shopkeepers for the recharging your account.
+You can even ask the help of the local shopkeepers for recharging your account.
 These days, as people prefer recharging from mobile digital wallets, you can even ask your local friend (if you have or need to make one) to top-up your account and pay by cash.